Table of Contents

 Step by Step Procedure

-Raise the torso and the legs to the height of 30 to 45 degrees from the floor.
+Then, raise the torso and the legs to the height of 30 to 45 degrees from the floor.
 Forearms should be on the floor.
 Now the weight of the body should be on the forearms and buttocks.

 After a few seconds, repeat the step 2 and 3 for four to five times.